-Pandox has significant diversity among its employees - particularly in its own hotel operations - in terms of ethnic affiliation, gender, religion, age etc. 50 percent of the total number of employees in 2022 were women and 50 percent were men.
+Pandox has significant diversity among its employees - particularly in its own hotel operations - in terms of ethnic affiliation, gender, religion, age etc. 50 percent of the total number of employees in 2022 were women number was in line with previous years.
+The percentage of women in the executive management team decreased from 40 percent in 2021 to 30 percent in 2022.
+The reason is that Pandox's Senior Vice President, General Counsel recruitment process for senior roles throughout Pandox.

 The gender balance between women and men was not as equal in senior management positions, with the majority of general managers being men.
-In 2022 this number was in line with previous years.
-The percentage of women in the executive management team decreased from 40 percent in 2021 to 30 percent in 2022.
-The reason is that Pandox's Senior Vice President, General Counsel left the Company during the year.
+In 2022 this team and key individuals from Pandox-operated hotels.